Forward chaining is a great way to teach a child with autism a task that involves many steps.

-Suppose, for example, you want to teach your child to tie his shoes.
+Suppose, for example, you want to teach your child to brush teeth.

 Some children may be able to learn this procedure best through the modeling technique.
-Seeing you do it may be all he needs to learn this skill.
+Seeing you do it may be all they need to learn this skill.

 This method is a great way to solve this problem.
 I will show you how you can separate a task like brushing teeth into many steps.

-The idea is to teach your child to do one step at a time until he has learned the entire sequence.
+The idea is to teach children to do one step at a time until they have learned the entire sequence.

-Suppose you need to teach your child how to brush her teeth.
+Suppose you need to teach them how to brush their teeth.
 Here’s how I would break this task down into smaller steps.

 That last step is made up of several smaller steps.
 But because they are extremely simple steps, I don’t think that many children would need it separated into single steps.

-But if you feel that your child needs to have them broken into single steps, by all means, go ahead and do that.
-Please feel free to adjust the procedure to suit your child’s needs.
+But if you feel your child needs to have them broken into single steps, by all means, do that.
+Please adjust the procedure to suit your child’s needs.

 Just about any complex task can be separated into “bite-sized” pieces.
-You may need to use this technique when you can see that he is unable to remember all the steps of a procedure.
+You may need to use this technique when you can see that they cannot remember all the steps of a procedure.
 And there may be other times that another technique such as modeling will be more effective.